Bitfertig/epc-qr-code.js/README.md

 # EPC-QR-Code

-Ein [EPC-QR-Code] ist ein vom **European Payments Council** standardisierter Datensatz, der alle Daten für eine SEPA-Überweisung enthält, und mittels **QR-Codierung** maschinenlesbar ist.
+An [EPC-QR-Code] is a data set standardized by the **European Payments Council** that contains all the data for a SEPA transfer and is machine-readable using **QR coding**.

 ## Demo

 [Demo]

 ## Install